The harmonic polytope: The harmonic polytope

 The normal fan of the permutohedron

 is the \emph{permutohedral fan} $\Sigma_n\subset \N_n$, also known as the \emph{braid fan} or the \emph{type $A$ Coxeter complex}.
-It is the complete simplicial fan in $\R^n$ whose chambers are separated by the $n$-dimensional \emph{braid arrangement}, the real hyperplane arrangement in $\R^n$ consisting of the ${n \choose 2}$ hyperplanes
+It is the complete simplicial fan in $\R^n$ whose chambers are cut out by the $n$-dimensional \emph{braid arrangement}, the real hyperplane arrangement in $\R^n$ consisting of the ${n \choose 2}$ hyperplanes

 The face of the permutohedral fan containing a given point $z$ in its relative interior is determined by the relative order of its homogeneous coordinates $(z_1,\ldots,z_n)$.

 Let $D_n$ be the $(n-1)$-dimensional simplex,